YoselynR/bren-meds213-data-cleaning/README.md

 ## SHARING/ACCESS INFORMATION

 ### Licenses/restrictions placed on the data:
-Creative Commons Attribution 4.0 International (CC-BY 4.0) Free to share and adapt data with appropriate credit.
+Creative Commons Attribution 4.0 International (CC-BY 4.0) *free to share and adapt data with appropriate credit*

 ### Links to publications that cite or use the data:
 [NSF Arctic Data Center - ASDN data](https://arcticdata.io/catalog/view/doi:10.18739/A2222R68W) by the [NSF Arctic Data Center](https://arcticdata.io) repository